czi-catalystproject/hub-champion-training/episodes/access_hub.md

 - Invite a non-member to the organization by clicking the green *Invite member* button and searching by username, full name or email address.

   :::{tip}
   We recommend searching for and adding the `jnywong-test` username for the purposes of this training.
+Since this account may receive multiple invitations during this workshop, you can click a green **Update invitation** button instead.

   :::